 T. T. Chao Symposium on Innovation

-2022 marks the 50th anniversary of the Clean Water Act, the nation’s landmark legislation aimed at reducing water pollution and improving water quality.
-This year’s symposium will use this milestone to reflect on the past, present, and future of water quality in the United States and globally.
+This year’s virtual symposium will use the 50th anniversary of the Clean Water Act—landmark legislation aimed at reducing water pollution and improving water quality—to reflect on the past, present, and future of water quality in the United States and globally.

 Opportunities and Challenges with Water in Sustainable Chemistry Innovations

 Science Director, American Chemical Society’s Green Chemistry Institute®